shamdasani/shamdasani.org/_posts/internship.md

 **Full-stack engineering**

 Full-stack engineering is a lot of fun, mainly because I'm able to cut-out any black-boxes and understand how a feature is built from 0 to 1.
 There's a saying that if you are still happy with the code you wrote 6 months ago, you aren't learning fast enough.
 That is definitely true for me!
-In fact, the pace of learning at Ramp greater than anywhere else I've ever worked.
+In fact, the pace of learning at Ramp is greater than anywhere else I've ever worked.

 Over the summer, I've learned the right tradeoff between [speed](https://jsomers.net/blog/speed-matters) and quality when it comes to building product.
 To express this idea, we like to use the term [product velocity](https://geoffcharles.medium.com/how-to-increase-product-velocity-8d0979a67c22).
-I definitely think that the collective understanding of this tradeoff among the team has allowed Ramp to scale so quickly from an engineering and product perspective.
+The collective understanding of this tradeoff among the team has allowed Ramp to scale so quickly from an engineering and product perspective.

 ---